Gautam-Bharadwaj/Gautam-Binance-Bot/README.md

 > ⚠️ **This project is for educational purposes only.**
 > It is not financial advice and should not be used for live trading without proper risk management.
+> This project was developed using Binance Futures Testnet.
+Some conditional orders may fail gracefully due to known testnet limitations.